 - Perform hand hygiene.

-- Document the procedure in the patient's record.
+- Document the activities and education in the patient’s record.

 - Observe the patient for signs and symptoms of pain.
 If pain is suspected, report it to the authorized practitioner.